HTTP Post Listener – Monitors a specified local HTTP path for POST requests.

 WSDL file: WSDL file that would be returned on request that ends with “?wsdl”.
 If you want to create new or edit existing files, you can click Edit/New to open the WSDL editor.

 WSDL Content Type: Specifies the content-type to send with the WSDL file.

 Validate At The Listener Level: If selected, the Listener will validate incoming messages against XML schema in defined WSDL.

-5. Authentication: In this tab, you can specify usage of Basic Authentication.
+5. Authentication: In this tab, you can specify the usage of Basic Authentication.

 Authentication File: A properties file containing usernames and passwords for basic authentication.